HEG-Uelzen/moodle-classlist-formatter/README.md

+> ⚠️ This repo has been moved into the [admin-tools](https://github.com/HEG-Uelzen/admin-tools).
+It can be found there [here](https://github.com/HEG-Uelzen/admin-tools/tree/main/moodle-tools/classlist-formatter).

 # moodle-classlist-formatter

 Little python script that generates a list of new users out of a name list for the moodel edu system.